-The University of Akron recognizes that sex-segregated housing may not be the best option for some students.
-To meet this need, the Department of Residence Life and Housing offers gender inclusive housing as an option.
+Sex-segregated housing may not be the best option for some students.
+To meet this need, the Department of Residence Life and Housing offers the option of gender-inclusive housing.

-Housing options are dependent on availability.
-All requests for gender inclusive housing must be approved by the Department of Residence Life and Housing.
+Gender-inclusive housing is dependent on availability.
+All requests for gender-inclusive housing must be approved by the Department of Residence Life and Housing.
 These options may include, but are not limited to:

-- A single room on the floor of the student’s gender identity/ expression, but not the student’s legal sex (Only available where the availability of a single stall bathroom exists).
+- A single room on the floor of the student’s gender identity/expression, but not the student’s legal sex ( available only where a single-stall bathroom exists).

-- Roommates of the opposite legal sex but same gender identity/ expression on a floor of their gender identity/ expression where the availability of a single stall bathroom exists.
+- Roommates of the opposite legal sex but same gender identity/expression on a floor of their gender identity/expression where a single-stall bathroom exists.

 - Roommates of different legal sexes with a private bathroom.